Skip to main content

 Course Monitor

-On race evening, check in at the volunteer table between 6:00 AM and 6:05 PM.
+On race evening, check in at the volunteer table on the Lake Mirror Promenade between 5:45 PM and 5:55 PM.
 We will have a group briefing and then get everyone to their designated position on the course.

-Once the sweeper passes by a second time — you are welcome to join the sweeper and celebrate all the way to the finish line.
+For our volunteers on Iowa & Success once the sweeper passes by a second time, please help stack the center line cones in groups of 3, and then you are welcome to join the sweeper and celebrate all the way to the finish line.

-Every volunteer receives a special orange Lakeland Runners Club volunteer shirt — your badge of honor and the easiest way for runners to spot the heart & soul that makes race day possible.
-Pair it with a bright safety vest, comfortable shoes, because you might be standing, strolling, cheering, or hustling around for a while.
+Every volunteer receives an orange Lakeland Runners Club volunteer shirt — your badge of honor and the easiest way for runners to spot the heart and soul of race day.
+Pair it with a bright safety vest and comfortable shoes.
+You may be standing, strolling, cheering, or hustling around for a while.

 No volunteer shirt or lanyard yet?
-No problem—you can grab both at packet pickup.
+You can pick them up at check in.

 Please take a few minutes to review the maps below.
 We can reduce driver frustration by assisting them with alternate routes or explaining how long their delay will be.
 Do not confront an angry driver.
 We have a permit to close the roads, and you will help place equipment and signage, but only the police can enforce those closures.

-Along Main St, Lave Ave and Orange St, our positions are pimarily located in entrance/exits to parking areas.
+Along Main St, Lake Ave and Orange St, our positions are primarily located in entrance/exits to parking areas.
 It is OK to help someone exit a parking lot and get off the course.

 For example, between 6:30 and 6:45 PM our start line crew will be setting up the timing mats and truss system so we need to keep cars away from the start area, but we can still help drivers leave the area to reduce their frustration.